vlele/aks/mongodb/README.md

 # Install Mongo DB as a Statefulset
 This is the readme document of the Mongo DB Deployment as a Statefulset.
-This is expected to be deployed in a particular namespace in AKS cluster.
+A namespace "dev" is created as part of Azure DevOps project creation.
+Both mongo db and taskapi application will be run in "dev" namespace in AKS cluster.
 The authorization configuration scripts are given for three namespaces('dev', 'qa' and 'prod').
-The demonstration is going to be done in the same AKS Cluster that is built by of Azure DevOps module("aisazdevops-taskapi").
-A namespace dev will be created and both mongo db and taskapi application will be run in that namespace.
+The demonstration is going to be done using the script ending with name "_dev".
 This is used for most of the  proof of concepts on AKS and Azure DevOps series.

 **Pre-requisite:**
 - Azure CLI installed in the machine where the Kubectl Client will run.
 It could be Laptop, Desktop, Portal.
 Azure CLI can be installed from here, https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest